 Closing Thoughts on Securing Windows Virtual Desktop in Azure with Conditional Access and MFA

-The new Windows Virtual Desktop service delivers exactly the MFA experience that I want to deliver to all our clients at Infused Innovations.
+The new Windows Virtual Desktop service delivers exactly the multifactor authentication experience that I want to deliver to all our clients at Infused Innovations.
 I can allow users to bypass MFA when they’re accessing corporate resources in an approved environment; otherwise require an MFA challenge when they’re not.

 The improvements that Microsoft continues to build into their cloud offerings are delivering enterprise-class security and features at values that any SMB can afford.